 Something else to consider is what station has the best gas.
 For example, I used to find I could go a lot farther on one tank of gas when I filled up at BP.
 Their Invigorate gas is pretty great.
 The BP near my house now usually has much higher gas prices though so it’s no longer my best choice.

 Even better, if you can, plan one day a week to run all your errands to save trips back and forth.
-Another idea is to run errands while your kids are having practice.
+Another idea is to run errands while your kids are busy at scheduled activities (if you’re able to leave them there).
 There are lots of ways to combine trips and activities to help save on gas.

 Figure Out the Best Day to Buy Gas